sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Experimental Setup

-\textbf{Metrics} In our experiments, we report on weightedF1, microF1, macroF1, Precision, mAP (mAP is used in some recent multilabel benchmarks, see metrics in appendix) and (micro) \emph{weightedF1} (where within-class scores are weighted by their representation in the dataset).
-We focus our discussion around weightedF1 as it is the most comprehensive F1 measure we could find on multilabel problems.
+\textbf{Metrics.} In our experiments, we report on microF1, macroF1, Precision, mAP (used in some recent multilabel benchmarks; see Appendix~\ref{sec:evalMetrics}) and (micro-)weightedF1 (where within-class scores are weighted by their representation in the dataset).
+We focus our discussion around weightedF1 as it is the most comprehensive F1 measure we could find on multilabel problems: it is a micro measure, thus accounts for differences between classes, and has a reweighing argument, thus accounting for class imbalance.
 Given limited resources we rerun each model on each loss with 5 random seeds.
-With only 5 runs per loss function, hypothesis testing results would have been particularly sensitive to the choice of distribution\footnote{We found that, given some unstable results on unboundedF1, even a conservative student t distribution would imply that the $95\%$ confidence interval covers metric values over $100\%$}.
-Instead we show the distribution of results in the appendix which show robust statistics (median and interquartile range).
-Note that cross-validation could not have been performed, given that Pascal-VOC has fixed train-validation-test sets.
+With only 5 runs per loss function, hypothesis testing results would have been particularly sensitive to the choice of distribution.\footnote{We found that, given some unstable results on unboundedF1, even a conservative student t distribution would imply that the $95\%$ confidence interval covers metric values over $100\%$} Instead, we show the distribution of results in Appendix~\ref{app:extended-results}, which show robust statistics (median and interquartile range).
+Note that cross-validation cannot be performed as Pascal-VOC and MS-COCO have fixed train-validation-test sets.
 There is an interaction between our optimization on \emph{sigmoidF1} and our evaluation using (weighted) F1 metrics.
 We expect higher values on F1-related metrics during evaluation and thus report on alternative metrics too.